IsabellaS2/inventory-frontend/README.md

 #### Access Control

 Access Control is implemented through RBAC.
-Different roles have different levels of permissions to interact with resources like products and user information.
+Different roles have different levels of permissions to interact with products and user information.

 Each user is assigned a role when they register or through an admin’s manual intervention.
 The roles determine the level of access the user has in the application.